neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 **Assessing Sorting Quality**

-In this session, we will cover how to assess the quality of the sorting outputs.
+In this session, we will cover how to assess the quality of the sorting outputs:
-This will include a lecture on the different quality metrics as well as:
+- Introduction to the different types of quality metrics
 - Computing quality metrics in [SpikeInterface](https://spikeinterface.readthedocs.io/en/latest/modules/qualitymetrics.html)
 and [Bombcell](https://github.com/Julie-Fabre/bombcell)
 - Assessing the sorter output in the [SpikeInterface GUI](https://github.com/SpikeInterface/spikeinterface-gui)